ihmccreery/bplc-ruby/README.md

 The LHS of every rule is implemented as a Ruby class.
 The RHS of every rule is, unless otherwise specified, the children of the LHS.

+`>` indicates that, rather than the RHS having a child, it is simply a superclass of the LHS.

 Angle brackets, (e.g. `<Id>`,) indicate that the class is a `TokenAst`, meaning that it has exactly one child, the token it represents.
 Any terminal symbol without angle brackets, (e.g. `;`,) is also a subclass of `TokenAst`.